 Next, install the 4’x8′ siding panels around the shed.
 If you live in an area where it snows or rains a lot, then it’s a good idea to wrap the shed with house wrap paper.
 This will protect the shed from cold, dust, moisture, and heat.
 Since I live in an area where it’s dry and sunny most of the year, the paper wrap is not necessary.

-When installing the siding panels, similar to any plywood, the edges need to land on wall studs for attachment.
+When installing the fiber cement siding panels, similar to any plywood, the edges need to land on wall studs for attachment.
 If the siding does not land on studs, simply add a 2×4 stud at that location.

 Cut the 4’x8′ siding panels as shown in the cut list.
 Typically all siding plywood sheets are made to overlap each other to protect from water getting inside the shed.

 Siding around the front double doors needs to be cut shorter 3/4 of an inch on top and sides.
-This ¾” gap will be compensated with the siding and trim on the double doors (see step 17 and 18 for door installation).
+This ¾” gap will be compensated with the siding and trim on the double doors (see steps 17 and 18 for door installation).
 Once the doors are installed, you should not see any daylight around the edges.

 Step 15 – Finish Installing the Upper Section with Siding Panels

-Once the lower siding around the shed is installed, take 1″ x 3/4″ x 1″ z-flashing and place it on top of the siding, on the front, and the back walls.
+Once the lower siding around the shed is installed, take 1″ x 3/4″ x 1″ z-flashing and place it on top of the siding, on the front, and on the back walls.
 This z-flashing will prevent water from getting inside the shed where the lower and upper siding panels meet.

 First, install the upper window and then finish attaching the siding.
 See the cut list for additional siding dimensions.